 3. Then try messaging the Robin user in the Teams app, and you'll be prompted to log in to Robin.

 4. Click Sign in to Robin and follow the login prompt.
-You will receive a notification once you've successfully signed in (captured above).
+You will receive a notification once you've successfully signed in.

 Start planning your week